liftoff-group-five/ShopNotes/README.md

 ## A Seattle LiftOff: All-in\<Tech> Production

-### This app's development has been suspended indefinitely.
+### This app's development is temporarily suspended while ownership is being transferred.

 ### Development by the team of [pottery123](https://github.com/pottery123), [Xoadra](https://github.com/Xoadra), and [ctam91](https://github.com/ctam91).